croquet/croquet-react/docs/tutorials/3_1_React_Mondrian_Player_Count.md

-In the [previous tutorial](./tutorial-3_0_React_Mondrian.html), we built the basis of our Mondrian application.
+In the [previous tutorial](./tutorial-3_0_React_Mondrian.html), we built the foundation for our Mondrian application.
 Now, we will extend it to display the number of connected users!

 ## Updating the Models

-In order to track the number of connected users, we have to update our models.
+In order to track the number of connected users we have to update our models.
 However, keeping the user count inside the `Painting` model is not the best approach.

 1. **Create a new file `models/root.ts`**

-We will start by creating a `Root` model where we will store both the painting model and the set of connected users.
+We start by creating a `Root` model where we will store both the painting model and the set of connected users.

 ```ts
 import { Model } from "@croquet/react";